C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Analysing a map, we should keep in mind, that the authors, cartographers and editors of maps have to make many decisions in the course of map production: They have to select particular features from the plenty of spatial information available: Which spatial features, objects or information should actually be represented in the map?
 To do this, map authors and map editors focus on a few features that should be visualized.
 Specific cartographic ‘languages’ and styles (symbols, colours etc.) for this have developed over centuries.
 Since the 19th century, increasing international exchange among cartographers and editors led to various implicit or explicit conventions regarding map design, such as putting geographic North to the top of the map.

 The production of maps is therefore based on a chain of decisions and therefore filters spatial reality.
 Most likely, the cartographer has applied particular techniques to support a specific perception of his/her map and counter unwanted interpretations.
 As a result, maps are media for categorizing, systematizing, levelling and stereotyping spatial features and individual characteristics of the objects depicted on them.
 They are based on the visual equation of different manifestations of the same phenomenon, arbitrarily set as a standard or group of characteristics.
 The choice of the area of space that can be seen on a map and the allocation of centres and peripheral locations are already connected.

+**Reading/viewing suggestions**

+*On critical cartography*
+ADD HERE ONE OR TWO READINGS IN OPEN ACCESS: AN ARTICLE FROM A SCIENTIFIC JOURNAL OR FROM SPECIALIZED PRESS OR A VIDEO?

 ## Critical Approaches to Maps